 A Mobile Mitigation Van is a mobile medical van setup that offers supervised consumption services.

-It is a safe space where a medical professional or social worker staff can monitor clients using substances and respond to medical needs as they arise.
+It is a safe space where medical professionals or social worker staff can monitor clients’ use of substances and respond to medical needs as they arise.

 Similar to a non-mobile safe consumption site, people using substances can come in and do what they need to in a clean, sterile, and safe environment.
 They can consume substances away from parks, playgrounds, and other public spaces.